Karl Borris: Defense of the Reich

 On 14 May 1943, the United States Army Air Forces (USAAF) targeted four separate targets in Germany, Belgium and the Netherlands.
 In defense of this attack, Borris was shot down in his Fw 190 A-5 (Werknummer 7326—factory number) by the defensive gunfire of a Boeing B-17 Flying Fortress bomber in combat near Wevelgem.
 He managed to bail out at 7000 m but opened his parachute too soon, causing it to partially collapse.
 He sustained multiple broken bones, requiring a lengthy period in hospitals and convalescence.
 On 22 June, Major Fritz Losigkeit the commander of I. Gruppe was transferred.
 In consequence, Oberst Josef Priller, the Geschwaderkommodore (wing commander) of JG 26, was forced to appoint a new Gruppenkommandeur (group commander).
 While Borris was still in a hospital, Priller called him and gave him command of I. Gruppe.

 24 July marked the beginning of a period in the Combined Bomber Offensive which was referred to as "Blitz Week".
 As part of the offensive, the next day, U.S. Martin B-26 Marauder bombers attacked the Ghent coke furnaces.
 I. Gruppe, led by Borris, was scrambled at Woensdrecht to intercept the attack on Ghent.
 The Gruppe engaged the escorting fighters and claimed four Spitfires destroyed plus a further Spitfire damaged, without loss.
 Following this aerial battle, Borris was credited with two aerial victories over two No. 165 Squadron Spitfires claimed shot down north of Ghent at 15:04 and 15:09 respectively.
 The USAAF targeted the German aircraft industry on 17 August 1943 in the Schweinfurt–Regensburg mission.
 In defense of this attack, Borris, who had returned to his unit, claimed the first of 60 B-17 bombers lost by the USAAF that day.
 At 11:30, he had shot down a B-17 from the 94th Bombardment Group which came down 10 km east of Diest.

-On 17 September 1944, Allied forces launched Operation Market Garden, the operation to secure a bridgehead over the River Rhine.
+On 1 April 1944, Borris was promoted to Major.
+A little more than a month later on 14 May, Borris briefly left I. Gruppe and transferred command to Hauptmann Hermann Staiger.
+Borris returned to JG 26 on 14 July, and resumed command of I. Gruppe on 1 August after Staiger had been transferred on 31 July.
+On 17 September, Allied forces launched Operation Market Garden, the operation to secure a bridgehead over the River Rhine.
 As part of this operation, the Allies flew resupplies to the combat area around Arnhem on 23 September.
 The transport aircraft were protected by 519 fighters from the VIII Fighter Command and 40 Lockheed P-38 Lightning fighters from the Ninth Air Force.
 German fighters dispatched by Luftflotte Reich never reached the transports.
-Borris led I. Gruppe to the Goch-Wesel area where he shot down a North American P-51 Mustang fighter from the 339th Fighter Group.
+Borris led I. Gruppe to the Goch–Wesel area where he shot down a North American P-51 Mustang fighter from the 339th Fighter Group.